icpctools/icpctools/PresContest/README.md

   contestURL is an HTTPS URL to connect to a CDS, followed by user and password

   contestPath is a local file or folder to load from a contest data package archive

-  [options] can be "--p" followed by a set of presentation names or numbers, or
-                  "--display <num>", where <num> is which desktop display to use in full-screen exclusive mode.
-The primary display is number 1, secondary is number 2, etc. If this option is not specified the default is the primary display.
 ```

 The general form for executing the Presentation Client in admin-controlled mode is